 When it comes to Transformers, I’ve been mostly obsessed with the Prime figures (and their Arms Microns) ever since the First Editions started hitting.
-So I thought I’d be able to take a break with the return of the Generations, but Hasbro wasn’t about to release their stranglehold on my
+So I thought I’d be able to take a break with the return of the Generations, but Hasbro wasn’t about to release

 If you’re a Transformers fan, one thing you can always count on is the inevitable repaint figure.
 Even in lines as small as the War for Cybertron, Hasbro’s able to squeeze at least one in.
 So to wrap up our coverage of the War for Cybertron figures, here’s my review of Cliffjumper.